The Mowlem is one of Swanage’s most prominent features – a beachfront cinema, theatre and function rooms right in the heart of town.

 - Swanage Arts & Crafts Market – Every Saturday and Sunday, from April – October.
 Discover local handmade talent outside The Mowlem during spring and summer weekends

 - Making Memories coffee mornings – with Swanage Area Dementia-Friendly Group (SADFG).
 The group meets on the first and third Tuesday of the month at 10am in the bar for coffee and cake.
-The coffee morning is followed by a dementia-friendly film-screening on the first meet of each month
+The coffee morning is followed by a dementia-friendly film-screening on the first meet of each month.
+(No meetings in August).

-- Purbeck Flower Club – Every third Thursday of the month at 2.15pm.
+- Purbeck Flower Club – Every third Thursday of the month.
 Just pop along to join, or check the NAFAS-affiliated group’s website for it’s full schedule of talks, presentations, competitions and workshop mornings: dorsetandguernseyflowerclubs.com/index.php/clubs-in-the-area/purbeck-flower-club/

 History of The Mowlem